olafland/chaos/README.md

 Cooja simulator:

 To run in Cooja, you have to tell Chaos that we are using Cooja by adding `COOJA=1` (0 by default) to your defines (see testbed example above).
 In addition, you should use the MRM radio model in Cooja.
+Please note that Chaos pushes Cooja to its limits (and sometimes beyond).
+As a result, you might see some artifacts when running Chaos in Cooja.
+However, commonly Chaos and Cooja get along well.

 System Setup: